Culinary Delights: Catalonia

 Catalan Cream

-Catalan cream or, crema catalana, has origins dating back to 1745 and closely resembles the French crème brulee.
-While crème brulee is made with cream, Catalan cream is made with milk then thickened with corn starch.
-Another deviation from the vanilla flavors of crème brulee is that Catalan crème often includes orange, lemon or cinnamon flavors.
+Catalan cream or crema catalana has origins dating back to 1745 and closely resembles the French crème brûlée.
+While crème brûlée is made with cream, Catalan cream is made with milk and then thickened with corn starch.
+Another deviation from the vanilla flavors of crème brûlée is that Catalan crème often includes orange, lemon, or cinnamon flavors.
 With a rich cream base and a crunchy caramelized top layer, this is a favorite dessert of Catalonians.
-Catalan cream is also found in the city of Girona where it is used as filling in the Xuxio pastry which is deep fried then covered in sugar.
-Pair it with locally produced dessert wine or a coffee and you have a sweet ending to a fantastic meal.
-Salut!

 Previous